vyknight/KVDB/README.md

 I should note that I've experienced some issues with the scanning in which the top range of scans seem exclusive rather than inclusive because of nuances of lexicographical order.

+One final note is that I developed this project over MacOS, as such I wasn't able to implement DirectIO for experiments.

 ## Testing

 You will find an extensive suite of unit tests in the `/Tests` directory, I've made them after completing each class to